harvard-nrg/dwiqc/paper/paper.md

 ---
-title: 'DWIQC: A Python package for analyzing and quality assurance of diffusion weighted images'
+title: 'DWIQC: A Python package for preprocessing and quality assurance of diffusion weighted images'
 tags:
   - Python
   - neuroimaging